• Home

 • Sugar skulls traditionally represent departed loved ones.

-• Allow your littles to get creative by using play dough to create their own sugar skulls.
+• Allow your littles to get creative by using play-dough to create their own sugar skulls.

 • Use different colors and shapes to form and design the skull.